2019 • 02 • 26

 Exploring the Island

 You have a couple of options when it comes to visiting the attractions on the island.
-Short distance rides on a habal-habal (motorcycle taxi) is only P10.
-However, if you want to visit certain destinations like the waterfall, pools and White Island, you might spend approximately P50 to P200.
+The short-distance rides on a habal-habal (motorcycle taxi) are only P10.
+However, if you want to visit certain destinations like the waterfall, pools, and White Island, you might spend approximately P50 to P200.
 You’re better off hiring the driver for the day, this costs P800.
 If you know how to ride a motorcycle, rent one for a day, rental costs P500.

 Where to Stay in Camiguin

 Mambajao is also a good base to explore all that the island has to offer.
 The town proper has accommodations that are within your budget.
 You can find a place to stay for around P500 a night.
 If you have a bigger budget and want a more luxurious stay, there are resorts for approximately P4100 a night.
 Some resorts have their own swimming pool.
 The town is also an ideal place to rent transportation for day trips.
-You might also want to consider these top resorts according to Agoda users (as of January 2019).
+You might also want to consider these top resorts according to Agoda users, in no particular order.